yingshaoxo/University_Notes/cir.md

 At the day I was writing this, I can not get the answer from Baidu.com

-But I guess, CIR means `Car Integrated Radio`.
+But I guess, CIR means `Car Integrated Radio` or `Cab Integrated Radio communication equipment`.